ton3s/udacity-flight-surety/README.md

 v1.2.1
 ```

+## Prerequisites

+- Ganache is setup with at least 20 accounts in order to setup 20 oracles
+- Import the Mneumonic seed from Ganache into Metamask so you can run the Dapp locally

 ## Setup

 The contracts, dapps and server are setup in seperate directories.
 The steps to setup each app are detailed below.